 Students may progress from a simple evaluation of the interpretation by extended reasoning supported by factual knowledge and understanding of more than one aspect of the interpretation.
-For example, the interpretation is convincing because, in 1085, William needed money to resist a threatened invasion by Vikings and the Count of Flanders.
-As well as knowing how much he could raise in taxes, the Survey also told him what military service was owed.
+For example, the interpretation is convincing because much Anglo-Saxon law worked and the Normans wanted to be seen as respecting the old ways and to reinforce the idea that the Normans were legitimate rulers.
+But there were new laws, for example as they liked hunting and most of England was forested, the Normans introduced the Forest laws.
+The Normans created more forest areas like the New Forest.
+Previously poor people would enrich their diet by poaching.
+These laws were meant to stop this.
+Punishments if peasants were caught hunting were severe, you could be blinded.
 Level 2: Simple evaluation of interpretation based on contextual knowledge/understanding 3-4 Students may progress from a basic analysis of interpretation by reasoning supported with factual knowledge and understanding based on one aspect of the interpretation.
-For example, William wanted to reward his followers with land.
-The Domesday Book showed who had received what.
-About 170 of William's nobles gained 30% of the land in England.
-William demanded that everyone give his commissioners honest answers under oath about what they owned and therefore the taxes he could expect to collect from them.
+For example, it is true that the Normans continued to use ordeals such as ordeal by fire where you had to hold a red-hot iron bar and if the burn healed you were innocent.
+There was ordeal by water where if you drowned you were innocent and if you floated you were guilty.
 Level 1: Basic analysis of interpretation based on contextual knowledge/understanding 1-2 Answers may show understanding/support for interpretation, but the case is made by assertion/recognition of agreement.
-For example, the Domesday Book was a great list of everything in England that William owned.
-Students either submit no evidence or fail to address the question 0 0 2 Explain what was important about the relationship between the Norman Kings and the Church.
+For example, the Normans introduced ordeal by combat where you had to prove that you were innocent by fighting.
+Students either submit no evidence or fail to address the question 0 0 2 Explain what was important about towns in Norman England.
 [8 marks] 7-8 5-6 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.
-Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:4) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:4) Level 4:

-Complex explanation of consequences

-Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question

-Extends Level 3.
+Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:4) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:4) Level 4: C Complex explanation of consequences Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Extends Level 3.